opensessions/opensessions/CONTRIBUTING.md

 ### Artifacts

 - `build` is created by `npm run build`
-- `uploads` is where node puts temporary images when you upload stuff, before sending to s3
+- `uploads` is where node puts temporary files during file uploads, before sending to s3

 ## Common tasks